 Perhaps it’s the primal drive to express ourselves in a heightened way.
 When speaking is simply not enough, we fall into, or perhaps more accurately, we feel the need to soar into singing.

 When people who have not sung much begin to learn how to open their voices into song, the feeling of emotional (and physical) freedom is like a powerful drug – a rare uplifting of the spirit.
 I’ve seen it many times in my singing studio.
 And scientific studies have given us many reasons for this feeling of wellbeing.

 Professor Graham Welch, Chair of Music Education at UCL Institute of Education, London, says: “There is currently a lot of interest in wellbeing and social inclusion and an increasing interest in how music in various forms can support a sense of being part of society and increase your self-esteem.”

 To get to the point of singing joyously with others, often we need to go through the process of practicing alone and/or in a private lesson.
-In these days of Covid-19, that lesson would likely be taken on Zoom or Skype.
 And this is where the more unmeasured and perhaps greatest personal treasures are discovered.

 Here are some of the benefits that can be found in private singing lessons.

 In a private lesson, you can let go of the outside world.
 You can and will leave your worries behind you and focus on the glorious task at hand – opening your voice into singing sounds.

 Lest you think this is a very serious task, I want to assure you that in a singing studio, we laugh almost as much as we sing.
 Learning to sing is joy – from the sublime to the ridiculous!

 Many of us feel held down in life.
 We can feel voiceless.
 Often our bodies display this deep disappointment.
 We don’t stand tall but rather slump forward.